 "Earth?
 But their magic was drained ages ago and only started to return when the Winx Club and some Specialists I helped train freed the Earth fairies!"

 Now Harry felt really confused.
-"But's magic's always been on Earth…"
+"But magic has always been on Earth…"

 The man grew serious.
 "Perhaps you'd better speak with Headmaster Saladin."